FutureDropout/HapticMotorDrive/README.md

 ![Image of Address](https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/address.jpg)

 If you see the given address, you may proceed to the next step.
-If you DO NOT see the given address, repeat the previous procedures until the specified address is shown.
+If you DO NOT see the given address, review soldering, installation of the raspberry pi and motor driver.

 # Assembly of Hardware Case